KhiopsML/khiops-doc/docs/setup/index.md

 <br>

 ## Install the Khiops Visualization Applications

-Please refer to the dedicated page to install the visualization or co-visualization tool according to your sytem.

 [:material-cursor-default-click-outline: See the Khiops Visualization Page](visualization.md){ .md-button .md-button--primary } [:octicons-graph-16: Try our Interactive Demo](demovisualization.md){ .md-button .md-button--secondary }